$1,200 direct payments: Americans blame both parties for stimulus check stalemate

-According to a new Morning Consult-Politico poll, 44% of people blame the president or Republicans while 41% think Democrats are at fault.
-1,067 likely voters were polled.
+According to a new Morning Consult-Politico poll, 44 percent of people blame the president or Republicans while 41 percent think Democrats are at fault.
+An estimated 1,067 voters were polled.

 A survey from September found similar numbers with voters blaming the GOP slightly more than Democrats.